 By default, MariaDB is not hardened.
 You can secure MariaDB using the mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:

 Next, we will need to log in to the MariaDB console and create a database for the Magento.
 Run the following command:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for Magento installation:

 Step 5.
 Configuring Apache web server for Magento.

-We will create Apache virtual host for your Magento website.
+We will create an Apache virtual host for your Magento website.
 Edit your ‘/etc/httpd/conf/httpd.conf’ file using a text editor of your choice:

 Add the following lines: